 We’ll just assume you are coming in summer…skiers look elsewhere.

 Kyrgyzstan is definitely the most difficult country to propose a standard itinerary for.
 Hiking and staying in a yurt can be done in any part of the country, so it really just depends how high and remote you would like to be.
 Likewise, people with their own bicycle, motorcycle or jeep have a lot more options than backpackers relying on public transport and shared taxis.

 Starting from Bishkek, most travelers will want to head straight for the Issyk-Kul region east of the capital.
 Here you can find what Kyrgyzstan is all about in a small, easy-to-access area.
 Alpine lakes and mountain circus, white water fit for rafting.
 Broad jailoo pastures with shepherds, horses and yurts.
 With 1 or 2 weeks time, there’s no need to look any further.

 To cool down from all the hiking and horse riding, Issyk-Kul has beaches.
 There’s even a bit of ancient history for the geeks.
 Karakol and Kochkor are the 2 main gateway towns to the lakes and mountains beyond.

 Crossing Central Kyrgyzstan on public transport is not possible.
 Backpackers on a budget will have to return to Bishkek if they want to see the other side of the country.
-Those with transport, a budget, or a lot of time can make their way to Suusamyr via Song Kol, or to Jalal-Abad via Naryn and Kazarman.
+Those with transport, a budget, or a lot of time can make their way to Suusamyr via Song Kol, or to Jalal-Abad via either Song Kol or via Naryn and Kazarman.